RichTillis/scully-richtillis-portfolio/blog/angular-user-authentication-using-auth0-firebase-and-aws-lambda.md

   imports: [
       // ...
 All the existing imports are here ...

-      // ... eager load the Auth0 module
+      // ... load the Auth0 module
       Auth0Module.forRoot({...env.auth})
       ],
   providers: [],